 What this means is that colors are inextricably linked to our experience of emotionality in general, and they’re a shortcut to the visual markers that we use to create memories.
 Thus, the color associations we have with certain holidays are often a combination of symbolic relevance and seasonal reflections — not purposefully planned or marketed, but developments that occurred over centuries and now seem to be innately linked.

-For example, many holidays’ colors are just a reflection of what you see outside your window when you celebrate them — they’re just general seasonal colors.
+For example, many holidays’ colors are just a reflection of what you see outside your window when you celebrate them and you can also see when’s the time for window replacement on your home — they’re just general seasonal colors.
 A good example of this is Thanksgiving, which, since its inception, has been a literal harvest celebration: a feast to mark a good harvest.
 Thus, the colors that represent it are the reds, browns, and oranges of the leaves that mark the turn of the season.

 Similarly, Halloween is a perfect mix of the seasonal and the symbolic.
 Its roots are ultimately traced back to two lineages.
 Initially, it came from Celtic and pagan holidays celebrating the harvest season in relation to “the death of summer.”
 It began to mingle with the celebration of various holidays honoring dead spirits, such as the interrelated Catholic All Saints’ Day and Mexico’s Dia de Los Muertos (Day of the Dead.)
 In combination, Halloween is represented by orange — a harvest color — as well as black, the color of death.